Case fees

 If there is a change in outcome

-Professional representatives will be charged a case fee when you first submit the complaint.
-But when we close the case, the charge will be reduced to £75 if either:
+Professional representatives will be charged a case fee when we close the case.
+The case fee of £260 will be reduced to £80 if either:

 - we’ve reached an outcome that’s more favourable to your client than the answer the respondent business gave at the final response stage, or